A History of LGBTQIA+ and Pride Month Marketing

 Since the start of the HIV pandemic in 1981 (people were unknowingly infected as early as the late ‘70s), more than 32.7 million people have died.

-A year after ACT UP’s founding, the World Health Organization designated December 1, 1988 as the first World AIDS Day.
+A year after ACT UP’s founding, the World Health Organization designated December 1, 1988, as the first World AIDS Day.
 This offered the worldwide opportunity for people to band together to raise awareness of and fight against the pandemic that killed millions.

 Defense of Marriage Act, 1996

 The result of DOMA: gay spouses were now legally excluded from government employee and social security benefits, protections for immigrants, and the entire scope of U.S. laws designed to protect families of federal officers.
-Removing the gay population from financial aid eligibility evaluation and federal ethics laws put livelihoods at risk for years.
+Removing the gay population from financial aid eligibility evaluation and federal ethics laws puts livelihoods at risk for years.
 Though it faced numerous lawsuits and efforts to repeal, DOMA showed no signs of crumbling until portions of it were declared unconstitutional in 2013, which opened the way for Obergefell v.
 Hodges two years later (more on that soon).

 Matthew Shepard